 Non-Exclusive License: a license for intellectual property that can be given to multiple licensees.

-Office for Technology Commercialization: oversees all aspects of technology commercialization at the University.
-OTC covers the breadth of technology developed at the U, from life sciences and engineering to software and agriculture.
-OTC's experts work together to determine the best path for commercializing each technology.
+Technology Commercialization: This office oversees all aspects of technology commercialization at the University.
+Technology Commercialization covers the breadth of technology developed at the U, from life sciences and engineering to software and agriculture.
+Technology Commercialization's experts work together to determine the best path for commercializing each technology.

 Option Agreement: provides a specific amount of time to evaluate an invention before licensing.
 Generally, a one-time fee is charged, and other fees, such as patent costs, may also be included.